DeyLak/redux-restify/docs/forms.md

 * **getErrors** - get form errors object.
 It has the same strucure, as form, but contains arrays of error messages, instead of values.
 * **getIsValid** - get is form valid
 * **getEditingFields** - get object of saved fields states.
 It have the save structure, as form, but containes saved values of fields, that were marked editable(see below)
+* **getDirtyFields** - get dict of form fields(only of first nest level) with boolean values, representing, if the field is dirty or not
+* **getIsDirty** - returns boolean, if any field in the form is dirty

 ## Actions
 * **forms.actions.createForm(formType, formConfig, allowRecreate=false)** - register new form in redux store. `allowRecreate` flag is used to show, if we allow to rewrite already existing config.